How to Make a Cake

 The layers are done when they spring back when the center is lightly touched...or the toothpick test comes out clean (or with just a few crumbs.)

-After removing the cake layers from the oven, place pans on elevated wire rack for about 10-15 minutes before flipping cake layers onto the foil-wrapped cardboard cake circles. (we wrap the cake boards so that we can re-use them later).
+After removing the cake layers from the oven, place pans on elevated wire rack for about 10-15 minutes before flipping cake layers onto the foil-wrapped cardboard cake circles. (we wrap the cake boards so that we can re-use them later)

-Using a serrated knife, level the domes off of the cake layers if needed.
-When the cake layers are filled and stacked, you may see areas on the side of the cake that need a bit more trimming.
-Gently trim with a serrated knife.
+Also, when the cake layers are filled and stacked, you may see areas on the side of the cake that need a bit more trimming to even things out.
+Gently trim with a serrated knife as needed.

 Place bottom cake layer on cake board, add filling filling or frosting.
 If you are using a very soft filling like whipped cream, it is a good idea to pipe a frosting dam first.